-The Nimpkish River has generally experienced low sockeye escapements since the early 1990s.
-In recent years, the river has shown some improvements in sockeye returns, with escapements of 139,000 and 154,000 sockeye in 2010 and 2011 respectively.
-Since 2010, returns continued to show improvement over the prior years with consistently above average returns.
-The preliminary sockeye escapement estimate in 2016 was similar to the brood return in 2012 at around 74,000 sockeye.
-The escapement target for Nimpkish sockeye is currently under review, but the optimum based on lake capacity and fertilization ranges from 260,000-290,000.
+The Nimpkish River has generally experienced low Sockeye escapements since the early 1990s.
+In recent years, the river has shown some improvements in Sockeye returns, with escapements of 139,000 and 154,000 Sockeye in 2010 and 2011 respectively.
+Since 2010, returns continued to show improvement over the prior years with consistently above average returns until 2017.
+The preliminary Sockeye escapement estimate in 2017 (~30K) was a below average return at abudance levels similar to numbers seen prior to 2010.
+The escapement target for Nimpkish Sockeye is currently under review, but the optimum based on lake capacity and fertilization ranges from 260,000-290,000.

-Nimpkish sockeye are encountered in Queen Charlotte Strait and Queen Charlotte Sound typically during June and July.
+Nimpkish Sockeye are encountered in Queen Charlotte Strait and Queen Charlotte Sound typically during June and July.
 In order to protect this stock, time and area closures may be implemented for First Nations, commercial, and recreational fisheries in the approach waters to the Nimpkish River (including the river).
-Other than test fisheries, marine waters north of Lewis Point on Vancouver Island (Subareas 11-1, 11-2 & 12-5 to 12-19) are scheduled to be closed to sockeye retention in all fisheries until late July.
-However, marine waters north of Lewis Point may open to sockeye retention in marine FSC fisheries prior to late July if in-season abundance of Nimpkish sockeye is higher than expected and no other weak stock constraints exist.
+Other than test fisheries, marine waters north of Lewis

+Point on Vancouver Island (Subareas 11-1, 11-2 & 12-5 to 12-19) are scheduled to be closed to Sockeye retention in all fisheries until late July.
+However, marine waters north of Lewis Point may open to Sockeye retention in marine FSC fisheries prior to late July if in-season abundance of Nimpkish Sockeye is higher than expected and no other weak stock constraints exist.
 If inseason abundance permits, some First Nations FSC harvest may also occur within the Nimpkish River.